mikio1998/mikio1998.github.io/_posts/2020-11-2-Making-Old-App-Perform-Better.md

 I spent a lot of time struggling with constraints, which I'm inclined to study in the future.

 Point #4 <i>New plans:</i><br />
+<b>I've recently been exposed to how difficult it actually is to implement due to real-world issues.</b><br />
-While I believe the barcoding/QRcoding feature would make my app a great solution for the workspace, <b>I've recently been exposed to how difficult it actually is to implement due to real-world issues.</b> The main culprit issue is the inconsistency of the barcodes provided by the manufacturors, which often contain errors or have various codes for the same product.
+While I believe the barcoding/QRcoding feature would have been a great solution for the workspace, there were things I couldn't fix in real life.
+The main culprit issue is the inconsistency of the barcodes provided by the manufacturer, which are often labeled incorrectly or have various codes for the same product.
+The labor of creating my own QR/barcodes (assuming I would also have to print them) is not a feasible solution.
 While it's unfortunate, I might plan other new solutions in the future.